edgedb/edgedb-python/docs/api/asyncio_con.rst

 example, rather than on the original connection pool ``pool`` object.

-This implies that:
+The ``retry()`` API guarantees that:

-1. Transaction is executed atomically
+1. Transactions are executed atomically;
-2. If transaction is failed for any of the number of transient errors (i.e. network failure or concurrent update error) transaction is retried
+2. If a transaction is failed for any of the number of transient errors (i.e. a network failure or a concurrent update error), the transaction would be retried;
-3. If any other exception occurs, transaction is rolled back and not retried.
+3. If any other, non-retryable exception occurs, the transaction is rolled back, and the exception is propagated, immediately aborting the ``retry()`` block.

 One non-obvious implication of the (3) is that whole block is retried including non-database statements, so for example: